hugetiny/DTXMania/RuntimeResources/readme_en.txt

 * WASAPI / ASIO support

-DTXMania support both WASAPI and ASIO on Release 096.
-(Of course DirectSound is still supported)
-From Release 109, about WASAPI support, both WASAPI-Exclusive and WASAPI-Shared have been also suported.
+DTXMania supports WASAPI(Exclusive/Shared) and ASIO.
+For Win10, low-latency WASAPI-shared mode is also supported.

 To use WASAPI or ASIO, you can reduce the lag from hitting pads to output the sound.

 If you use Vista or later, DTXMania initially try to uses WASAPI-Exclusive.
+(If you use Win10, DTXMania initially uses WASAPI-Shared by default.
-(If you use XP, DTXMania initially uses DSound(DirectSound).)
+ If you use XP, DTXMania initially uses DSound(DirectSound).)
 If you want to use ASIO, you have to change CONFIGURATION- System-Sound Option-SoundType to "ASIO".